EOEPCA/deployment-guide/docs/building-blocks/resource-health.md

 ---

-### 2. (Optional) Configure Ingress and OIDC
+### 2. Configure Ingress

 By default, Resource Health is designed to be flexible with Ingress and OIDC configurations.

-For the purpose of this guide, the configuration script created a sample Nginx Ingress resource in `generated-ingress.yaml` that you can apply or adapt to your environment.
+For the purpose of this guide, the configuration script created a sample APISIX Ingress resource in `generated-ingress.yaml` that you can apply or adapt to your environment.

 ```bash
 kubectl apply -f generated-ingress.yaml -n resource-health